 Usually, we have a small team of volunteers who visit a local boarding home every second Thursday afternoon to share food, music, laughter and conversation.
 We’re staying in touch with those residents by phone for now.

 Camp Scugog is still offering online programming and support for children and families in need.
 Fairlawn fundraises so these programs can continue, and we are still writing letters to former campers.
 We also help with the annual camp clean-up.

 Read the Camp Scugog update for the Summer of 2021.

 We collect money and provide fruit and vegetables, as well as volunteers, when the Lansing United Church Food Bank is open.
 It is a member of the North York Harvest Food Bank and serves more than 200 families a month in north Toronto.

 When Roehampton residents move into permanent housing, they often arrive with only the clothes they are wearing, without basic items needed to make their house feel like a home.
 Recognizing this challenge, and in partnership with other churches in the North Toronto Cluster, Fairlawn helps to collect home items.

-Fairlawn is currently supporting Syrian families to successfully integrate into Canadian society.
-In addition to the church providing financial support for one year, volunteers help our newcomers connect to important resources for such things as housing, medical and dental needs, schools, English instruction and employment.
+Our latest refugee support team is working with Rainbow Railroad to sponsor a single male refugee.
+We have supported four families over the past five years and helped them successfully integrate into Canadian society.
+While Fairlawn provides financial support for one year, volunteers help our newcomers connect to important resources for housing, medical and dental needs, schools, English instruction and employment.